2022–23 Úrvalsdeild kvenna (basketball)

-The 2022–23 Úrvalsdeild kvenna is the 66th season of the Úrvalsdeild kvenna, the top tier women's basketball league on Iceland.
+The 2022–23 Úrvalsdeild kvenna was the 66th season of the Úrvalsdeild kvenna, the top tier women's basketball league on Iceland.
+The season started on 20 September 2022 and concluded on 28 April 2023 with Valur winning the national championship after beating Keflavík in the Úrvalsdeild finals, 3–1.
+Kiana Johnson of Valur was named the Finals MVP.

 Competition format

 The participating teams first play a conventional round-robin schedule with every team playing each opponent twice "home" and twice "away" for a total of 28 games.
 The top four teams qualify for the championship playoffs whilst the bottom team will be relegated to 1. deild kvenna.